 The proposed RIO program is part of a broader strategy to trim operating budgets in the face of reduced state appropriations and tuition revenue.
 It is a voluntary program open to employees eligible for medical benefits who meet age and service requirements.

-Resources, including instructions for expressing interest in the program, will be posted to a project website after the regents' July 29 decision.
+Resources, including instructions for expressing interest in the program, are on a project website.

 The university most recently offered a series of retirement incentive options in 2009 and 2010 as the university responded to a $24.5 million mid-year state appropriation reversion.